So, you’ve decided to try something new and exciting? Something that will pay off a hundred fold in terms of your health

 Plant Based Diet Benefits and Pitfalls

-Don’t get me wrong, there are some plant based diet pros and cons of course, and it did take me a few of learning through trial and error exactly what my body needed in terms of protein and nutrient requirements.
-But, I got there in the end, and this is exactly why I began this blog; to take the hard work out of it for you so you can get to higher level of health in a faster time.
+Don’t get me wrong, there are some plant based diet pros and cons of course.
+It took me some learning through trial and error exactly what my body needed in terms of protein and nutrient requirements.
+But, I got there in the end, and this is why I’m writing this article – to take the hard work out of it for you so you can get to higher level of health in a faster time.

 Nutritional Requirements of Exercisers